AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Change the [!DNL Xdebug] port to `9000,9003` or you can limit it to just `9000` in the **PHP** > **Debug** > **Xdebug** > **Debug Port** panel.

 1. Click **Apply**.

+### Create the PHPStorm Run/Debug configuration

+This enables the application to have the correct debug settings to handle the request from the Adobe Commerce Application.

+1. click Add Configuration

+1. Click add new run configuration

+1. Find and select PHP Remote Debug

+   - Name can be anything pick something unique but recognizable
+   - check filter by IDE Key
+   - Find the server you created before.
+If you have not, you can create one now, but refer to that part of the setup guide: [Configure PHPStorm server](#configure-phpstorm-server)
+   - IDE Key(session id) use `PHPSTORM` in call capital letters.
+We will be using this in other parts of the setup so keeping this the same is important.
+If you choose another string, you will need to remember to use it elsewhere in the setup and configuration process.

+1. click Apply then OK

 ### Set up port forwarding